Skip to content

 Description

-Dewret is a tool designed for creating complex workflows, written in a dynamic style, to be rendered to a static representation.
-Dewret provides a programmatic python interface to multiple declarative workflow engines, where workflows are often written in a yaml-like syntax.
-It makes it easier for users to define tasks and organize them into workflows.
-Currently, Dewret supports two renderers: Snakemake and CWL, which generate yamls in the corresponding workflow languages.
+Dewret is a tool designed for creating complex workflows, written in a dynamic language, to be compiled (transpiled) to a static representation.
+Dewret provides a programmatic Python interface to multiple declarative workflow engines, where workflows are often written in a yaml-like syntax.
+Workflow engines can be "plugged"-in by writing a specific renderer.

 What are Workflows?